muskan-k/colour-detection-of-pixels-on-images/README.md

   3. Obtaining RGB value of the pixel
   4. Adding rectangle and text on the image using ``cv.rectangle(source,point1,point2,colour,thickness)`` and ``cv.putText(source,text,point,font,fontScale,colour,thickness,linetype)``
   5. On each click, the image was reset using the copy.deepcopy() method to erase the previous rectangle display

+#### Will this repository be improved?
+  Yes, the project will be updated with added features that allows you to capture your own image using the webcam to obtain the colours of an image from real-time.